St Stephen's Church, Astley: History

-The first chapel, built and paid for by Adam Mort the wealthy owner of Damhouse who died in early 1631, was consecrated on 3 August in the same year by the Bishop of Chester.
+The first chapel, built and paid for by Adam Mort, a wealthy owner of Damhouse, who died in early 1631.
+The chapel was consecrated on August 3 of that same year by the Bishop of Chester.
 It was the first chapel of ease of the mother church of Leigh, and dedicated to St Stephen, the first Christian martyr.
 The chapel was built of local brick on part of the common.
-The Reverend Thomas Crompton, appointed by Thomas Mort, was the first minister in 1632.
+Reverend Thomas Crompton, appointed by Thomas Mort, became the first minister in 1632.

-The chapel stood for nearly 130 years until it was rebuilt after becoming dilapidated.
-The second, slightly larger chapel was built on the same site in 1760.
-Thomas Froggatt of Damhouse gave a contribution towards the cost of reconstruction.
-It was built of handmade brick and measured 54 ft 6 in in length and 36 ft in width.
+The original chapel, constructed from local brick on part of the common, served the community for nearly 130 years until it was rebuilt after becoming dilapidated.
+In 1760, the first chapel was replaced by a slightly larger structure built on the same site.
+Thomas Froggatt of Damhouse contributed to the cost of the new construction.
+This second chapel, made from handmade brick, measured 54 ft 6 in in length and 36 ft in width.
 It could hold 170 people and had a nave with four side and two end windows, and a small chancel and had an embattled western tower containing a single bell.
 The chapel was enlarged in 1834, 1842, and 1847.

-The second chapel was destroyed by fire on 18 June 1961 and it was decided not to rebuild it but relocate to a site on Manchester Road.
-The third St Stephen's Church was consecrated on 26 October 1968.
+The second chapel was destroyed by an arson attack on June 18, 1961.
+Rather than reconstructing on the same site, it was decided to relocate the church to a new site on Manchester Road.
+The third iteration of St Stephen's Church was consecrated on October 26, 1968.